MKuranowski/Impuls/readme.md

 TODO Before 1.0.0 release
 -------------------------

-- [ ] Integrate Python's logging into the extern library
 - [ ] Fix the skipped load_gtfs test
 - [ ] Update readme to include detailed instructions to build from source and setup development